yqwang01/yqwang01.github.io/_pages/about.md

 # News

+- \[Nov 2025\] One paper *"Boosting Medical Visual Understanding From Multi-Granular Language Learning"* is now available at arXiv.
+[Paper](https://arxiv.org/abs/2511.15943) [Code](https://github.com/HUANGLIZI/MGLL)
-- \[May 2025\]

-    One paper *"Self-knowledge distillation-empowered directional connectivity transformer for microbial keratitis biomarkers segmentation on slit-lamp photography."* was published by Medical Image Analysis.
+- \[May 2025\] One paper *"Self-knowledge distillation-empowered directional connectivity transformer for microbial keratitis biomarkers segmentation on slit-lamp photography."* was published by Medical Image Analysis.
 [Paper](https://www.sciencedirect.com/science/article/pii/S1361841525000805) [Code](https://github.com/Zyun-Y/SDCTrans)

-- \[Dec 2023\]

-    One paper *"Brain Age Prediction Based on Quantitative Susceptibility Mapping Using the Segmentation Transformer"* was published by IEEE Journal of Biomedical and Health Informatics.
+- \[Dec 2023\] One paper *"Brain Age Prediction Based on Quantitative Susceptibility Mapping Using the Segmentation Transformer"* was published by IEEE Journal of Biomedical and Health Informatics.
 [Paper](https://ieeexplore.ieee.org/abstract/document/10354301) [Code](https://github.com/AMRI-Lab/STAN)

-- \[Oct 2023\]

-    One paper *"SwinMM: Masked Multi-view with Swin Transformers for 3D Medical Image Segmentation"* was published by MICCAI 2023.
+- \[Oct 2023\] One paper *"SwinMM: Masked Multi-view with Swin Transformers for 3D Medical Image Segmentation"* was published by MICCAI 2023.
 [Paper](https://link.springer.com/chapter/10.1007/978-3-031-43898-1_47) [Code](https://github.com/UCSC-VLAA/SwinMM/)

-- \[May 2023\]

-    One paper *"A Brain Age Estimation Network based on QSM using the Segment Transformer"* was accepted by [ISMRM 2023](https://www.ismrm.org/23m/).
+- \[May 2023\] One paper *"A Brain Age Estimation Network based on QSM using the Segment Transformer"* was accepted by [ISMRM 2023](https://www.ismrm.org/23m/).
 Now you can read it [here](https://submissions.mirasmart.com/ISMRM2023/Itinerary/PresentationDetail.aspx?evdid=5605) by logging in your account.